otto-de/.github/profile/README.md

 - **Shop**: [OTTO Shop](https://www.otto.de)
 - **LinkedIn**: [LinkedIn](https://www.linkedin.com/company/otto-gmbh-&-co-kg)

-Thank you for visiting our Open Source Space.
-We look forward to collaborating with you!

 ## License

 Most projects are licensed under the [Apache License 2.0](LICENSE), but please check individual repositories for specific licensing information.